Skip to Content

 What to look for: Buy already-popped or popcorn kernels.
 Completely avoid microwave popcorn unless you buy the palm oil free flavors from Quinn Snacks.
 Most of their flavors are palm-free.

 Many holiday versions mean more ingredients which means a greater likelihood the snack will contain palm oil.
+These are brands that offer some palm free snack options:

 • Angie’s Boom Chicka Pop